Edmond Townsend: Military Record

 Battle of Arogee, received Abyssinian War medal.

 Perak expedition in the Malay peninsula 1875-76, severely wounded.
 Medal with Perak clasp.
 This was also the first time the British Indian army Gurkha Regiment was employed outside India.

 Anglo-Zulu War 1879.1879 Zulu war Principal Medical Officer with Northern Column and subsequently Wood's Column, Medical Officer to 2nd/21st Foot, battle of Ulundi and operations against King Sekhukhune, mentioned in dispatches, South Africa medal with clasp.

 Anglo-Egyptian War 1882 actions of Kassassin and battle of Tel el-Kebir, Egyptian War medal with clasp and Khedive's bronze star.

 Third Anglo-Burmese War 1885-1886.
-India General Service Medal with clasp.
+Clasp to India General Service Medal.

 The Ashanti Expedition also known as the Fourth Anglo-Ashanti War 1895-96.
 Mentioned in dispatches, Ashanti Star.

 North-West Frontier 1897-98.
 Served under Sir William Lockheart as principal medical officer (P.M.O.) in the first Mohmand campaign, mentioned in dispatches.
 P.M.O. of 1st Division Tirah campaign.
 Actions of Samana and Arhanga passes and operations in Bazar Valley mentioned in dispatches, medal with two clasps and C.B.

 Second Boer War 1899-1902.
 Served as P.M.O. of 1st Division and later P.M.O.
-Western District, actions of Enslin, Modder River, Magersfontein and Paardeberg and relief of Kimberly, mentioned in dispatches.
+Western District, actions of Enslin, Modder River, Magersfontein and Paardeberg and relief of Kimberley, mentioned in dispatches.
 From Lieutenant General Lord Methuen's dispatch, 23 November 1899:

 By 10.30 my division was in camp, by 1 all my wounded were in a comfortable house being carefully tended, by 5 p.m. next day the hospital train conveyed the less severe cases to Orange River, the graver cases to Cape Town.
 This is the most perfect work I have ever heard of in war, and reflects the highest credit on Colonel Townsend.

 Dangerously wounded 7 March 1902 at Klipdrift, mentioned in dispatches.
 From Lieutenant General Lord Methuen's dispatch Klerksdorp, 13 March 1902:

 Colonel E Townsend, CB, my PMO, remained in the fighting line until he had received three wounds; he has, from the commencement of the campaign, always acted most gallantly.

 (Battle of Tweebosch), Queen's medal with four clasps and King's medal with two clasps and C.M.G.

 He left South Africa in in April 1902, arriving at Southampton early the following month.